Seongyeol Yi

 Alternatives to React

-I mainly use Next.js for personal and club projects.
-However, the more I use it, the more I wonder whether this is actually helping me study frontend development, or if I’m just getting better at debugging Next.js.
-I suddenly realized that I had never considered alternatives to React or Next.js as technology stack choices.
+I used to default to Next.js for side projects.
+But the more I used it, the less sure I was whether I was actually learning frontend development or just getting better at debugging Next.js.
+I realized I had never considered anything other than React or Next.js as a tech stack.

-If you started studying frontend development in the 2020s, you likely focused on learning React.
-This is probably because React is the most widely used frontend tool in companies (= helpful for job hunting).
+If you started learning frontend development in the 2020s, chances are you focused on React — probably because it’s the most widely used (i.e., most useful for getting hired) frontend tool.

 let count = 0;